Seafood

 Refrigerator

-Store raw shrimp in the coldest part of the refrigerator (40°F/4°C or below) in a sealed container or on a plate covered with plastic wrap to prevent drips from contaminating other foods.
+Store raw shrimp in the coldest part of the refrigerator, in a sealed container or on a plate covered with plastic wrap to prevent drips.
+Cooked shrimp should be stored in a shallow, airtight container.

 Freezer